 Some weddings are beautiful because of what they show and others are beautiful because of what they do not put on display.
 For some new couples to be, subtlety and simplicity in design is a lost art when planning weddings.
 The biggest risk with trying to blend two cultures is that you can try to put too much in and things can quickly take a turn for the tacky.
 This is especially true if cultural aspects of your wedding ceremonies general involve bright colors like traditional Indian weddings do or lots of celebratory processions and events such as a traditional Jewish wedding.
 When blending powerhouse cultures, a delicate hand is needed in order to blend things just right.

 You can create a stunning venue for your wedding and when planning décor for a fusion wedding, remember that a little goes a long way.
 Many small touches can give you the cultural representation you are looking for.
 Consider flowers from your country of origin or using traditional wedding colors in the table spreads.
-Or you can weave a single cultural design element into every aspect of your wedding décor and design.
+Or you can weave a single cultural design elements into every aspect of your wedding décor and design.
 It is possible to integrate elements of both cultures into a traditional style wedding even without going overboard.

 7.Keep lines of communication open